 Until we do not come up with something more interesting, the long scroll is here to stay and won’t be replaced in 2016-2017.

-As mentioned previously, 2016 will see a continuous growth of video content.
-Thanks to the development of technology, faster online channels and affordable CDNs (content delivery networks), the Internet can now handle heavier files.
+As mentioned previously, 2016 will see the continuous growth of video content.
+Thanks to the development of technology, faster online channels, and affordable CDNs (content delivery networks), the Internet can now handle heavier files.
 This is what digital advertising has been waiting for a long time and web designers intend to take full advantage of video stories.